gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    The PMF also indicates that, once adsorbed, the ethanol molecule requires an energy of about :math:`5~\text{kJ/mol}` to re-enter the liquid phase (see blue curve), which is about :math:`2.2~k_\text{B} T`.
+    The PMF also indicates that once adsorbed, the ethanol molecule requires an energy of about :math:`5~\text{kJ/mol}` to re-enter the liquid phase (see blue curve), which is about :math:`2.2~k_\text{B} T`.